 Because mothers of small children don't have much time to themselves, this "Support-Group-in-a-Book" can be read for a few minutes here and there, a chapter or even a sidebar or page at the time.

 (Note: Many men are stay-at-home parents, too, and some write about the experience.
 This particular guide was written for a female readership.
 See the publisher info below.)

 MORE SUPPORT FOR MOMS

 Melissa is among the great"mom writers" featured inCourageous Parents, Confident Kids: Letting Go So You Both Can Grow, edited by Amy Tiemann, Ph.D.
-She is also a contributor toDare, Dream, Do: Remarkable Things Happen When You Dare to Dream, by Whitney Johnson, investment adviser and Harvard Business Review blogger.
+She is a contributor toDare, Dream, Do: Remarkable Things Happen When You Dare to Dream, by Whitney Johnson, investment adviser and Harvard Business Review blogger.
 Melissa's essay 'Supermoms' Should Tell the Truth About Their Perfect Lives appeared as part of The Atlantic's series The Myth of the Work-Life Balance.

 © 2019 The Stay-at-Home Survival Guide, Melissa Stanton